Speak Up Resources

-View this Year’s Surveys
+View the 2022-2023 Surveys

 “We wanted to be sure that our programs reflect the needs of our community and not the wants of the staff.
 Using the Speak Up surveys was a quick, efficient, and effective way to get the input of the whole community and identify what was needed,“ Stephanie noted.
 “It would be very difficult to meet the state reporting requirements without Speak Up data,” Stephanie noted.
 “It is more efficient and effective to capture the voices of all stakeholders through a survey rather than trying to arrange in person meetings.
 The data from the Speak Up survey gives everyone the opportunity to provide input, not just those able to participate in a face-to-face meeting.”